chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/README.md

 # Repo Info
-  * Factory Method design patterns from a minecraft perspective
+  * Factory Method design patterns from a minecraft perspective.